sshalem/Spring-Boot/05-Transaction-Management/README.md

 * The caller of the method invokes the proxy (and NOT the Target) ,and on this point the transaction is created and the Traget method is invoked.
 * Spring boot implicitly creates Proxy for the transaction annotated methods.
 So, for such methods the proxy acts like a wrapper which takes care of creating :
 	* A transaction at the beggining of the method call
-	* commiting the trnsaction after the method executes.
+	* After method got executed , the Proxy either `commits` the transaction or `rolls it back` as a Runtime Exception
 * On the way back, either the transaction is Commited or rolled back on the way out.

 <p align="center">